return42/sphkerneldoc/linux_src_doc/include/linux/reset_h.rst

 -----------

 Returns a struct reset_control or \ :c:func:`IS_ERR`\  condition containing errno.
-If this function is called more then once for the same reset_control it will return -EBUSY.
+If this function is called more than once for the same reset_control it will return -EBUSY.

 See reset_control_get_shared for details on shared references to